Alex Bregman Player Props: Astros vs. Mets

 Mets Pitching Rankings

-- In his last appearance on Wednesday against the New York Yankees, the right-hander went six innings, giving up one earned run while surrendering three hits.
+- In his last appearance on Friday, the right-hander tossed six innings against the St. Louis Cardinals, giving up one earned run while surrendering four hits.

-- The 40-year-old has an ERA of 4.40, with 7.8 strikeouts per nine innings, in eight games this season.
-Opponents have a .244 batting average against him.
+- In 14 games this season, the 27-year-old has amassed an ERA of 4.83, with 7.3 strikeouts per nine innings.
+Opponents are batting .279 against him.

 © 2023 Data Skrive.
 All rights reserved.